nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 You can copy this function and directly use it in your projects

 ## Upload files to FTP server directory using 'storbinary'
-In the below python script, we have created a function that fetches list of filenames in the desired FTP server directory.
+In the below python script, we have created a function that uploads a local file into the desired FTP server directory.
 ```python
 import ftplib
 import os